trekhleb/nano-neuron/README.md

 ### Generating data-sets

-Before the training we need to generate **training** and **test data-sets** based on `celsiusToFahrenheit()` function.
+Before the training we need to generate **training** and **test data-sets** based on the `celsiusToFahrenheit()` function.
 Data-sets consist of pairs of input values and correctly labeled output values.

-> In real life in most of the cases this data would be rather collected than generated.
-For example we might have a set of images of hand-drawn numbers and corresponding set of numbers that explain what number is written on each picture.
+> In real life, in most of cases, this data would be collected rather than generated.
+For example, we might have a set of images of hand-drawn numbers and the corresponding set of numbers that explains what number is written on each picture.

-We will use TRAINING examples data to train our NanoNeuron.
-Before our NanoNeuron will grow and will be able to make decisions by its own we need to teach it what is right and what is wrong using training examples.
+We will use TRAINING example data to train our NanoNeuron.
+Before our NanoNeuron will grow and be able to make decisions on its own, we need to teach it what is right and what is wrong using training examples.

 We will use TEST examples to evaluate how well our NanoNeuron performs on the data that it didn't see during the training.
 This is the point where we could see that our "kid" has grown and can make decisions on its own.